-AFR sensors indicate how rich or weak the mixture is so that compensation can take place quickly.
-Narrow band sensors only indicate rich or weak so compensation for a very weak or rich mixture can take a long time causing emissions and driveability problems.
+AFR sensors indicate how rich or lean the mixture is, so that compensation can take place guickly.
+Narrow band sensors only indicate rich or lean, so compensation for a very lean or rich mixture can take a long time causing emissions and driveability problems.

-Narrow band sensors don't work with diesels or GDI (Charge Stratified Mode); AFR sensors do.
+Narrow band sensors don't work with diesels or GDI (Charge Stratified Mode), while AFR sensors do.